Fidelity vs ThinkMarkets, for 2026

 The main reason is that you should only deposit what you can afford.
 If you you have a lower budget, the broker that offers the lowest deposit option will be more attractive.
 The other reason is because when speculating on riskier but potentially more rewarding financial instruments you should look to speculate with only a small percentage of your allocated trading funds.
 Don't let a higher minimum deposit totally put you off a broker, look at the overall trading features you are getting from the trading platform.
 Often a high minimum deposit gives greater choice in the financial assets and trading platform research features.

-Fidelity allows you to trade around 98 financial instruments whilst ThinkMarkets has around 98 financial instruments on their platform.
+Fidelity has around 98 financial instruments whilst ThinkMarkets has around 98 on their platform.

 Fidelity and ThinkMarkets Contact Details

-Being able to contact your broker easily is vital.
+Being able to contact a broker simply is a sign of a professional broker.
 Fidelity and ThinkMarkets have the following contact details and social medias that you can use.

 |